-Normally when designing some parts of the application, one classes is always depends on the other classes.
-For example, business logic classes (BL) are depend on data access classes (DAL).
-This dependence can be in very different ways, for example, BL can call static methods of DAL, or create instance of DAL every time it needs it… But in this case it’s can be difficulties to test business logic with Unit tests because it’s difficult or even impossible to create mocks to the database.
-To solve this problem you can use Dependency injection pattern.
-Here is example of how I am using it.
+Usually, when designing some parts of the application, one class always depends on other classes.
+For example, business logic classes (BL) depend on data access classes (DAL).
+This dependence can be in very different ways; for instance, BL can call static methods of DAL, or create an instance of DAL every time it needs it… But in this case, it can be challenging to test business logic with Unit tests because it’s difficult or even impossible to create mocks to the database.
+To solve this problem, you can use a Dependency injection pattern.
+Here is an example of how I am using it.
 Firstly create our classes for DAL:

 And for BL:

-For parameter in constructor in BL I passed instance of DAL, it’s Constructor injection.
-And it’s very easy to test this calls with Rhino mocks.
+For a parameter in the constructor in BL I passed an instance of DAL; it’s Constructor injection.
+And it’s straightforward to test these calls with Rhino mocks.

-Some developers can say than Dependency Injection is a not good pattern for database layer and there are some another patterns for this purpose, but I like this solution, and successfully using it.
+Some developers can say than Dependency Injection is a not good pattern for the database layer, and there are some other patterns for this purpose.
+Still, I like this solution and successfully using it.